Planet 51: Plot

-Lem gets his job back, but is determined to rescue Chuck.
+Lem gets his job back, but is determined to rescue Chuck and gets into his flying car.
 Joined by Skiff, Neera, her younger brother Eckle, and Rover, Lem tracks down Base 9's location in the desert to a gas station where Skiff inadvertently opens a gate to the underground base.
 They free Chuck from Kipple and find his spacecraft, but they are cornered by Grawl and his forces.
 Bent on eliminating the human, Grawl reveals he has the base rigged to explode.
-Lem attempts to reason with The General to not shoot Chuck but inadvertently activates the countdown.
+Lem attempts to reason with the General to not shoot Chuck but inadvertently activates the countdown.
 Enraged, Grawl attempts to shoot Lem, but Eckle tosses a hook to him and ignites an explosive, causing him to be trapped under debris.
-Chuck rescues him before launching his spacecraft into Planet 51's orbit, escaping Base 9's destruction.
+Chuck rescues him before launching his spacecraft into Planet 51's orbit.
+However, Chuck goes to activate the autopilot, but realises the autopilot takes 60 seconds to start up.
+So instead, Chuck climbs up a ladder into the pilot seat and manually flies the spacecraft up and out of the base as Base 9's destruction ensues.
 After admiring Planet 51's view from space, Lem successfully asks Neera out on a date, while Grawl expresses his gratitude to Chuck for saving him.
-Chuck returns his friends home and allows Rover to stay behind with Skiff, who has bonded with the probe, and bids Lem and the rest of the town farewell before launching back into space, but the last seconds of the film reveal that the little Xenomorph pet befriended by Rover is on board.
+Chuck returns Lem, Skiff, Neera, Eckle, Rover, and a redeemed Grawl home, allows Rover to stay behind with Skiff, who has bonded with the probe, and bids Lem and the rest of the town farewell before launching back into space, But, the last few seconds of the film show that an alien dog is onboard the ship in place of Rover.

-In a mid-credits scene, Kipple climbs out of the underground base, but is taken back to his own lab for brain surgery by two of his own patients, whom he wrongly deemed to be mind controlled by Chuck earlier in the movie.
-Meanwhile, Chuck is stuck being licked by the alien pet as he comments that 'this is going to be a long trip'.
+In the mid-credits scene, Kipple climbs out of the underground base, but is taken back to his own lab for brain surgery by two of his own patients, whom he wrongly deemed to be mind-controlled by Chuck earlier.
+Meanwhile, Chuck is stuck being licked by the alien dog pet as he comments that 'this is gonna be a long trip'.